-As part of a panel of subject-matter experts at the NOBLE Conference in Atlanta, Georgia on July 31, 2017, my colleagues and I discussed promising practices used by progressive departments and leaders across the country.
+As part of a panel of subject-matter experts at the NOBLE Conference in Atlanta, Georgia on July 31, 2017, our team members discussed promising practices used by progressive departments and leaders across the country.
 These departments are creating new and innovative policies that are helping transform policing and build communities of trust.

 What are the 3 P’s of community policing?
 This workshop session focused on the People, Policies and Processes that are critical to embracing and implementing the pillars outlined in the Final Report of the President’s Task Force on 21st Century Policing and to building internal capacity and accountability for change.